Medicinal Plant Lexicon

 Preparation of a tea

-Pour 150ml of boiling water over 2g of the buckwheat herb and strain after 10 min; it is better if it has been boiled for 2 to 3 minutes.
+Pour 150 mL of boiling water over 2 g of buckwheat herb and strain after 10 minutes.
+It is recommended to boil for 2 to 3 minutes.

 Notes

-There is currently no experience on the harmlessness of the buckwheat herb during pregnancy and breast-feeding.
-The syndrome of chronic venous insufficiency is not relevant to children and adolescents.
+No safety studies are available on the use of buckwheat herb during pregnancy and lactation.
+The clinical symptoms of chronic venous insufficiency (CVI) are not relevant in children and adolescents.

 Side effects